aarontran/g309.2-0.6/Notes.md

 [ ] Image: create broadband/line images using MOS exposures only (spatial resolution)
+    Change of mind: not worthwhile.
+Counts are so poor that we must smooth considerably, with exception of Si.
+    Possibly worth attempting for broadband image only.

 [x] Fits: compare fits (1) chi-squared, grp50, (2) pgstat